Pece17/IoTBeacon/README.md

 hostname -I
 ```

-Try the dynamic IP address on web browser address bar, this also works and opens the Apache2 default page
+Try the dynamic IP address on web browser address bar - this also works and opens the Apache2 default page

 Enable userdir Apache2 module and restart the Apache2 service